bsy6766/Volt2D/README.md

 # OpenGL-2D-Framework
 2D graphic framework using OpenGL and C++

-This project was inpsired by Cocos2D and made for my college final project.
+This project was inpsired by Cocos2D and started for my college final project at Dec.
+2014.

+Lasted updated: July 2015.

 #External Libraries
 - GLFW 3.1 (Window and input handle)